ibm-cloud-docs/pattern-resiliency-powerha-grs/compute-design.md

 Each PowerVS location hosts an IBM i LPAR configured to participate in the PowerHA SystemMirror for i cluster.
 The primary-site LPAR runs the active production workload, while the recovery-site LPAR remains inactive or lightly utilized until a disaster recovery event occurs.

+IBM Power Virtual Server supports Shared Processor Pools (SPPs), which allow processor capacity to be shared and dynamically allocated across virtual server instances.
+This enables recovery-site IBM i LPARs to be configured with reduced baseline processor entitlement while still having access to additional processor capacity during a disaster recovery event, providing a cloud-based alternative to traditional on-premises Capacity Backup (CBU) models.

-The recovery-site LPAR must be sized to support the full production workload upon activation.
+The recovery-site LPAR must be capable of supporting the full production workload upon activation.
 Processor, memory, and operating system configuration should be equivalent or compatible with the primary-site LPAR to ensure predictable recovery behavior.